 Owls and Winter Birding in the Boreal Forest of Minnesota

 In true winter wonderland fashion, Minnesota offers picturesque scenes of snow-covered evergreens and iced-over lakes.
-This short Minnesota birding tour focuses on a variety of birds that use Lake Superior and the boreal forest as their winter homes.
-The famous USA birding location, Sax-Zim Bog, offers an incredible variety of habitats and is undoubtably one of the best places for amazing owls like Great Grey Owl, Northern Hawk-Owl, and Boreal Owl.
+This Minnesota birding tour focuses on a variety of birds that use Lake Superior and the boreal forest as their winter homes.
+We begin in the Minneapolis-Saint Paul area where we will target several key species like Trumpeter Swan, American Tree Sparrow, Rough-legged Buzzard (Hawk) and Long-eared Owl.
+From here we move north to Duluth, which will serve as our home-base for the remainder of the trip.
+The famous USA birding location, Sax-Zim Bog, offers an incredible variety of habitats and is undoubtably one of the best places for amazing owls like Great Grey Owl, Northern Hawk-Owl and in good irruption years, Boreal Owl.
 Of course, the bog features more than just owls with other incredible boreal bird species including Evening Grosbeak, Pine Grosbeak, Ruffed Grouse and Black-backed Woodpecker.
-After a few days focused at Sax-Zim Bog, the tour moves up the coast of the mighty Lake Superior towards the small town of Grand Marais, stopping at a few birding areas along the way.
-A run through Superior National Forest, and other nearby state parks on the way north, offers a good chance at spotting Spruce Grouse and Boreal Chickadee.
-Just north of Grand Marais, the Gunflint Trail is known to hold some irruptive finch species such as Common Redpoll and Red Crossbill, with luck together with less frequent species such as Two-barred (White-winged) Crossbill and tantalizing ones.
-After scoring these fantastic winter denizens and many more, the tour concludes back in Duluth where folks can thaw out and make their journeys home after another unforgettable experience.
+After a few days focused at Sax-Zim Bog, the tour moves up the coast of the mighty Lake Superior where we will search for Snowy Owl in the Duluth-Superior harbor.
+As we continue north, we will get to the small town of Grand Marais, typically a great area for Bohemian Waxwing.
+A run through Superior National Forest, and other nearby parks on the way north, offers a chance at spotting Spruce Grouse and Boreal Chickadee.

 Itinerary (6 days/5 nights)

 Day 1.
-Arrival at Duluth International Airport
+Arrival at Minneapolis-St. Paul International Airport

 Overnight: Duluth